Product design | MELD

 Multi-layer UX for node operators

-This project focused on designing a clear and trustworthy experience for a staking ecosystem: delegators comparing pools, node operators managing their infrastructure, and governance monitoring behaviour.
+This project focused on building a clear and trustworthy experience for a staking ecosystem: delegators (users who choose where to stake) comparing pools, node operators (pool owners) managing their operations, and governance (people monitoring rules and behavior) reviewing activity and actions.

-The challenge was aligning multiple layers of the same system so the public experience remained simple, while deeper operator and governance layers stayed powerful, transparent, and scalable as the ecosystem grows.
+The challenge was keeping the public experience simple, while deeper operator and governance layers stayed clear, transparent, and scalable as the ecosystem grows.

 Problem

-In a staking ecosystem, different user groups rely on the same network data but expect very different experiences.
-Delegators need to compare pools and decide whom to trust.
-Node operators need a control center to manage performance, identity and rewards.
-Governance needs visibility to detect irregular behaviour and act when necessary.
+In a staking ecosystem, different groups rely on the same network data but expect different experiences.
+Delegators (users who choose where to stake) need to compare pools and decide whom to trust.
+Node operators (pool owners) need a control center to manage performance, identity, and rewards.
+Governance (people monitoring rules and behavior) needs visibility to detect irregular activity and act when needed.

-Even though the public layer is what most users see, fragmentation in deeper layers eventually affects trust at the surface.
-Missing or inconsistent pool imagery can make legitimate pools look suspicious.
-Poor transparency around governance actions can increase uncertainty.
+Even though the public layer is what most users see, problems in deeper layers affect trust at the surface.
+Missing or inconsistent pool images can make legitimate pools look suspicious — especially in crypto, where scams exist.
+If a platform appears to host “unsafe-looking” pools, it can harm brand trust.

 Desired outcome

 The goal was a cohesive platform where all layers work together in a transparent and trustworthy way.
-Delegators should compare pools with confidence, operators should manage everything in one place, and governance should detect issues early and communicate decisions clearly.
+Delegators should compare pools with confidence, node operators (pool owners) should manage their presence in one place, and governance (people monitoring rules and behavior) should detect issues early and communicate actions clearly.

-The ecosystem also needed a scalable way to keep pool icons and token visuals consistent as the number of assets grows.
+The ecosystem also needed a scalable way to keep pool icons and token visuals consistent as the number of assets grows — without turning design into a permanent bottleneck.

 The plan & design

-I designed the experience as a multi-layer system: public discovery for delegators, operational tooling for node operators, governance oversight, and a technical layer that keeps visual identities accurate (icons, banners, token assets).
+I designed the experience as a multi-layer system: public discovery for delegators (users who choose where to stake), operational tooling for node operators (pool owners), governance oversight (people monitoring rules and behavior), and a visual layer that keeps identities accurate (icons, banners, token assets).

 Multi-layer solution diagram

-I defined flows and information architecture to connect the layers, ensuring consistent mental models and reducing ambiguity across roles.
+I defined flows and information architecture to connect the layers, so the mental model stays consistent and decisions feel clear across roles.

 Information architecture